jmbarzee/loadbalancer/rfd/0000-tcp-load-balancer.md

 # Required Approvers
 2 of 3 (@jakule, @smallinsky, @rosstimothy)

+**Author’s Note:** Parts of this document cover “optional” items.
+These are included to depict the possible design choices that would be considered when designing a real-world system.
+These are not actually intended to be implemented within the scope of the interview.

 # What
 A Layer 4 load balancer library with rate limiting and health checking.
 Server leveraging library behind mTLS.